liamw9534/mopidy-rtp/README.rst

 that it plays.
 To the peer listener, this is just really just like listening to a radio station.

-The underpinning technology for this extension is based around using RTP to encapsulate packets that have been encoded (using FLAC lossless codec).
-Each packet is transmitted using UDP unicast - the reason for unicast is because multicast does not work on WiFi networks (owing to limitations of WiFi in how multicast is handled).
+The underpinning technology for this extension is based around using RTP to encapsulate packets that have been encoded (using FLAC).
+Each packet is transmitted using UDP unicast - the reason for unicast is because multicast is very poor on WiFi networks (owing to limitations of WiFi in how multicast is handled).